QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Input media** | |
 | **Output media** | `m_heat_out`/`m_h_w_ht1` |
 | **Tracked values** | `OUT`, `Temperature_Output`, `Temperature_Mean_Collector` , `direct_normal_irradiance`, `beam_solar_irradiance_in_plane`, `diffuse_solar_irradiance_in_plane`, `delta_T`, `spec_flow_rate` |

+The mathematical description of the solarthermal collector is provided [here](resie_energy_system_components.md/#solarthermal-collector).

 Solarthermal collector producing heat depending on weather conditions.
 The collector works in two modes depending if the collector should regulate the specific flow rate  `spec_flow_rate`  or temperature difference between input and output temperature `delta_T`.
 For this exclusively either `delta_T` or `spec_flow_rate` can be set to a fixed value.
 If `delta_T` is set `spec_flow_rate_min` can be given, to make sure the collector doesn't turn on when only a very small flow rate and therefore small energy can be extracted from the collector.
 They same works for `spec_flow_rate` and `delta_T_min`.